higherkindness/mu-scala/docs/src/main/docs/tutorials/grpc-with-protobuf.md

     * As we'll see in a later tutorial, `F[_]` becomes an IO monad such as [cats-effect] `IO` when we implement a gRPC server or client.
 * The trait is annotated with `@service`.
 This is a macro annotation.
-When we compile the code, it will create a companion object for the trait and add a load of useful helper methods for creating servers and clients.
+When we compile the code, it will create a companion object for the trait containing a load of useful helper methods for creating servers and clients.
 We'll see how to make use of them in the next tutorial.
 * The annotation has 4 parameters: